Glasgow Metropolitan College

 Glasgow Metropolitan College was a further education college located in Glasgow, Scotland.
 The College was created on 7 February 2005 by the merger of the Glasgow College of Building & Printing and Glasgow College of Food Technology and itself merged with Central College and Glasgow College of Nautical Studies in 2010.

 The College of Building and Printing itself was formed from the amalgamation of the College of Building and the College of Printing in 1972.
 The College of Building has had a presence on the College's current site since 1927.

 The preceding colleges had a reputation for the provision of courses within the food, hospitality, tourism, construction and the creative industries.
 The merger and creation of Glasgow Metropolitan College created Glasgow’s biggest college with over 20,000 student enrolments and 500 members of staff.

 Campuses

 The College had five campuses within the city the largest being in the city centre at North Hanover Street.
-The Glasgow College of Building had a presence on this site since 1927 although the current building was constructed in 1964.
+The Glasgow College of Building had a presence on this site since 1927 although its iconic high rise tower building (later known as the Met Tower) was constructed in 1961-64.

 It was announced in 2008 that the College would participate in the creation of a 'super campus' to be built by 2012 and based in Glasgow city centre.
 This will be the largest college development project ever in the UK and will also be one of the largest in Europe.

 The five campuses were all located within the City of Glasgow;